-Last Day of the Trip & the Last Tour
+Last Day of the Cruise & the Last Tour Map

 The Lyon City tour first stop is at La Basilique Notre Dame de Fourvière (main entrance shown in this image), which is another amazing example of a Gothic Church.
 Built with private funds in 1872 to 1884, on the site of what was once the Roman forum of Trajan.